 A Bride for Isaac

-God gives Isaac a wife
+God gives Isaac a wife.

-A book about Cinderella
+A Cinderella book

-As you know, everything changed when Cinderella's fairy godmother arrives on the scene.
-She turns a pumpkin into a beautiful coach that carries Cinderella to a ball at the royal palace of the Prince.
+Has anyone here ever heard the story of Cinderella?
+It is a beautiful fairy tale about poor Cinderella who went to a ball at the royal palace of the Prince.
 Cinderella was the most beautiful one at the ball and, when the Prince saw her, it was love at first sight.
 (Have all the kids go “AHHHH.”)

 The servant was happy to help his master, but he was not sure how he would know which girl was the right one for Isaac.
 He took 10 camels and lots of gifts for the new bride and began a long journey.
 As he walked, he prayed that God would help him to know how to find the right wife for Isaac.
 (Invite kids to make a walking sound on the floor with their feet or hands.)

 When the servant reached Abraham's homeland, he saw a well.
 That gave him an idea!
 He prayed that God would send the girl who was to be Isaac's wife to the well to get water.
 The servant would ask her for a drink.
 If the girl gave him a drink and then offered to give a drink of water to his camels without even being asked, he would know she was the one that God wanted to be Isaac's wife.
 (Lead kids in making drinking noises.)

 As the servant sat by the well, a girl came to the well.
 The servant asked her for a drink and she happily got him a drink.
 Then she looked around and saw his camels nearby and offered to give water to his camels, too!
 It happened exactly as he had asked of God!!
 (Have kids repeat “Hooray!” after you. )